Languages

 What if you could eavesdrop on the Mechelen of 1473?
 Did people during the Burgundian era discuss global warming or the pop stars of their time too?
 During the listening walk ‘If walls could talk’, you enter the city with a wooden listening horn, on the way picking up conversations between dignitaries, labourers and even prisoners.
 The medieval architect Antoon I Keldermans designed some Mechelen monuments and takes you on an hour-long tour.
 There you can see the impact of Mechelen’s medieval trading position, of Flanders’ Burgundian period and of the Habsburg princes who settled in Mechelen at the time.

 We want to make this listening walk accessible to everyone.
-That’s why we use the pay what you can principle.
-You decide the price you can afford.
+That’s why we use the pay-what-you-can principle.
+You decide how much you can afford to pay.
 With your contribution, you ensure that people from Mechelen with financial challenges can also enjoy free time and culture.

 Age: recommended from 12 years old